 We’re excited to announce updates to the Creative Market Payout System.
 These changes include a new way to request your earnings, faster processing times, and more payout methods (ACH is here!)

-We need your help to roll out these changes, so please complete the steps listed below Monday, February 5th.
+We need your help to roll out these changes, so the steps listed below should be completed by Monday, February 5th.

 - Learn about all the important changes by thoroughly reading this guide.

 - Provide your current tax information and select your payout method by visiting your Payout & Tax Setup page, and follow the instructions.

 You may notice that we’re working with a new platform called Tipalti.
 Moving forward, we’ll exclusively use Tipalti to collect and securely store all your tax and payout information.
 The Creative Market Support Team will continue to be your resource for any and all payout questions.

 [Please note that we are aware that there were delivery issues with the email announcement sent on January 15th.
 We have found and corrected the issue.
 Thank you for your patience!]

 Registration will take place through the Creative Market platform, and you will not need to create a username or password with Tipalti.

 When do these changes go in to effect?

 These changes will roll out in January 2018.
 Payouts for December 2017 will be processed as usual.